5 Yoga Poses To Help With Back Pain

 Below are my top 5 Yoga poses to help you move, flex, stretch, and strengthen the core.
 I suggest you start with each one of these with a goal of holding for 5 breaths.
 You may also choose to flow in and out of them as you feel comfortable.

 I hope this blog helps inspire you to move your spine and keep your core strong and healthy and I hope you get out of pain!
-Please send it to anyone who suffers from back pain or feel free to share it on FB or Instagram.
-If you would like to take my 30 minute Freedom From Back Pain Class on Playbook, click here.
-I have classes for all levels of fitness including Chronic Pain, beginner and intermediate yoga, Pilates, and fusion classes.
+Please send it to anyone who suffers from back pain or feel free to share it on FB or Instagram. have classes for all levels of fitness including Chronic Pain, beginner and intermediate yoga, Pilates, and fusion classes.